 When the TAP controller is in the TEST_LOGIC/RESET state, the BST circuitry is disabled, the device is in normal operation, and the instruction register is initialized with IDCODE as the initial instruction.
 At device power-up, the TAP controller starts in this TEST_LOGIC/RESET state.
-In addition, forcing the TAP controller to the TEST_LOGIC/RESET state is done by holding TMS high for five TCK clock cycles, or by holding the TRST pin low.
-Once in the TEST_LOGIC/RESET state, the TAP controller remains in this state as long as TMS is held high (while TCK is clocked) or TRST is held low.
-Figure 13-6 shows the timing requirements for the IEEE Std.
-1149.1 signals.
+In addition, forcing the TAP controller to the TEST_LOGIC/RESET state is

+Figure 13-6.
+IEEE Std.
+1149.1 Timing Waveforms

 To start IEEE Std.
 1149.1 operation, select an instruction mode by advancing the TAP controller to the shift instruction register (SHIFT_IR) state and shift in the appropriate instruction code on the TDI pin.
 The waveform diagram in Figure 13-7 represents the entry of the instruction code into the instruction register.
 It also shows the values of TCK, TMS, TDI, TDO, and the states of the TAP controller.
-From the RESET state, TMS is clocked with the pattern 01100 to advance the TAP controller to SHIFT_IR.
+From the RESET state, TMS is clocked with the pattern 01100 to advance the TAP controller to SHIFT IR.